HFrawley/open-source-projects/README.md

 *Understanding ECMAScript 6* by Nicholas C. Zakas ("Content for the ebook" available at: https://github.com/nzakas/understandinges6): Comprehensive book on the awesome additions to JavaScript.

+**Functional Programming**

+*Structure and Interpretation of Computer Programs Video Lecture Series* (http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/): This MIT lecture series is from 1986, but it's still relevant and really good.
+The professors use the Lisp programming language.

+*Learn You a Haskell for Great Good!* (http://learnyouahaskell.com/): A gentle introduction to Haskell, which is a pure functional programming language.

+*Real World OCaml* (https://realworldocaml.org/): A good book covering the language Ocaml, which is considered functional but also permits an imperative style of programming.

 **C++**

 *The C++ Programming Language* by Bjarne Stroustrup, 4th Edition : Textbook written by the creator of C++ himself.